 Step 2: Subtract 1 from the sample size to get the degrees of freedom:

 15 – 1 = 14.
 The degrees of freedom lets you know which form of the t distribution to use (there are many, but you can solve these problems without knowing that fact!).

 Step 3: Use a calculator to find the probability using your degrees of freedom (8).
-You have several options, including the TI-83 (see How to find a t distribution on a TI 83) and this online calculator.
-Here’s the result from that calculator.
+You have several options, including the TI-83 (see How to find a t distribution on a TI 83).
+Here’s the result from an online calculator I found a few years back (now defunct).
 Note that I selected the radio button under the left tail, as we’re looking for a result that’s no more than $280:

 The probability is 0.0718, or 7.18%.